Yashgupta9330/hook-backend/README.md

 # Gamerhok

-A web application that allows users get Tournament Information.
+A web application that allows users get Tournament Information deployed in aws ec2 this is the deployed url https://whitecar.ddnsking.com/

 ## Tech Stack
 - SpringBoot